aakbar5/handy-commands/docker.md

 - Docker image: It contains an OS + extra packages + applications.
 - Docker container: A running instance of the docker image.
 Multiple contains can use the same docker image.
 - Docker is not end of world, there are alot of others players (LXD, OpenVZ, OpenVZ, Linux VServer) are too in the market.
+- Union file systems implement a union mount and operate by creating layers.
+Docker uses union file systems in conjunction with copy-on-write techniques to provide the building blocks for containers, making them very lightweight and fast.

 <a name="docker"></a>
 ## Docker